DevBetterCom/DevBetterWeb/README.md

 # DevBetterWeb

-A simple web application for devBetter.com.
+A web application for devBetter.com, a developer coaching program web site and application.

 ## What is devBetter?